pingilong/Tools-App/README.md

 New versions come soon
 ## tip4:
 If you can, please help me in this project!
+## tip5:
+Sceenshot of all parts are in issues part!
+You must see them

 Thanks for your warm look